avm-debatr/bagganhq/README.md

-## BagGAN -Synthetic Baggage Scan Generation with StyleGAN2-ADA
+## BagGAN - Synthetic Baggage Scan Generation with StyleGAN2-ADA

 A Python library for StyleGAN-based generation of synthetic baggage X-ray images for prohibited item detection.